 K and I recently bought an investment property to house hack.
 This is the 7th post of a new series on strategy and tactics for how to house hack in an expensive market, using our own example as a case study.
-Check out all the posts in this series:

 Last time, I showed you how I find and vet good contractors and how I minimize rental vacancies (even before closing a new rental property transaction).

 Those posts talked about the most important things to do while still in escrow.
 And they showed my step-by-step process for finding and vetting contractors effectively.

 Once you’ve hired contractors, though, how do you actually make sure your project gets done the right way: smooth, effective, and cost-efficient?

 In this post, I’ll share best practices we learned from remodeling our 4-plex.
 For example, our approach, specific choices we made, and how we prioritized stuff.
 There are also some neat strategies we learned to save time and money.